vikhyat187/System-design-notes/Design-patterns/CheatSheet.md

   - Flyweight Pattern: `java.lang.Integer#valueOf()`
   - Facade Pattern: `javax.faces.context.FacesContext`

-3. Behavioural Patterns: focus on the interaction and communication between objects, defining how they collaborate and distribute responsibilities.
+3. Behavioural Patterns: focus on the `interaction and communication between objects`, defining how they collaborate and distribute responsibilities.
 These patterns help in designing the flow of communication and behavior among objects to achieve more flexible and maintainable systems.
 Behavioral patterns enable different objects to work together effectively.

 Eg :
   - Observer Pattern: `java.util.Observable` and `java.util.Observer`